acm-uiuc/til/_til/unix/command-line-length-limitations.md

+---
-# Command Line Length Limitations
+title: Command Line Length Limitations
+category: unix
+---

 The other day I tried to run a `rm` command on the contents of a directory with a **LOT** of files.